Liabilities in the Accounting Equation

 A. Balance Sheet

-• Current liabilities appear first, followed by non-current liabilities.
+• Current liabilities are listed first, followed by non-current liabilities, in order of liquidity.

 B. Income Statement